How to Set Up An Etsy Shop the Simple Way

-The only thing that you have to pay for when starting an Etsy shop are the three Etsy fees: a listing fee of $.20, a transaction fee, or a payment processing fee.
+The only things that you have to pay for when starting an Etsy shop are the three Etsy fees: a listing fee of $.20, a transaction fee, or a payment processing fee.

 You don’t have to pay anything upfront for Etsy payments to start a shop or pay a monthly fee.
-You just recieve a charge of $.20 when you list a product, and then receive the other two fees when you make a sale.
+You just receive a charge of $.20 when you list a product, and then receive the other two fees when you make a sale.

 What to Do Before Opening an Etsy Shop

 Before opening up your Etsy shop, there are a few things that you should do.

 First of all, test your products.
 Get some thoughts from other people.
 Test them out if it’s fitting.
 Take time to make sure it is a quality product that can sell.